King Edward's School, Witley: History

-The school was founded as Bridewell Royal Hospital, after Nicholas Ridley petitioned Edward VI to give some of his empty palaces over to the City of London (governed by the City of London Corporation) to house homeless women and children.
+The school was founded in 1553 as Bridewell Hospital, after Nicholas Ridley petitioned Edward VI to give some of his empty palaces over to the City of London (governed by the City of London Corporation) to house homeless women and children.
+The school's creation was sanctioned by the same royal charter of 1553 (26 June, 7 Edw.
+VI) as that of Christ's Hospital and St Thomas' Hospital, with the three institutions using the same coat of arms, although slightly modified by the latter.

 In 1867 the school moved from the City of London to its present location in Surrey, at the same time adopting the current name.
-In common with other large building located outside of urban areas the school installed its own gasworks.
+In common with other large building located outside of urban areas, the school installed its own gasworks.

-The School was commandeered by the Royal Navy during the Second World War to test and develop the use of radar.
-The School still remembers this with a plaque in the central area, a junction of corridors known as 'Piccadilly'.
+The school was commandeered by the Royal Navy during the Second World War to test and develop the use of radar.
+This is remembered with a plaque in the central area, a junction of corridors known as 'Piccadilly'.
 The president of Bridewell Royal Hospital (the title was kept after the move of location) is now Birgitte, Duchess of Gloucester, appointed from 1 January 2006.
 Queen Elizabeth The Queen Mother held the title from 1953 to 2002.
-The school's creation was sanctioned by the same charter as that of Christ's Hospital and St Thomas' Hospital, and uses the same coat of arms as Christ's Hospital.
-The School maintains strong links with the City of London, and is still supported by it, with some pupils on bursaries funded by the city.
-As of the academic year 2021/22 Senior School day fees are £20,520 per year, with senior school boarding fees £33,675 per year, though a number of bursaries and scholarships are available.
+The school maintains strong links with the City of London, and is still supported by it in funding some bursaries.
+As of the academic year 2021/22 Senior School day fees are £20,520 per year, with senior school boarding fees £38,874 per year, though a number of bursaries and scholarships are available.

-The school has had one known instance of impropriety.
-In early 2015 Edward Moore, a choirmaster, was convicted to a 9-month sentence for inappropriate conduct with a girl student.
+The school was in the news in April 2015 when Edward Moore, a choirmaster, was convicted of inappropriate sexual conduct with a girl student and jailed for nine months, despite Moore having been warned by the school's headteacher, deputy headteacher, and the pupil’s boarding tutor, to end all contact with her.
+Moore continued to meet her privately despite the warnings, ultimately having sex with the pupil in his office before cutting contact with her.

-In July 2019 the Department for Education requested an unannounced additional visit by the Independent Schools Inspectorate to check the School's compliance with legal regulations and standards.
+In July 2019, the Department for Education requested an unannounced additional visit by the Independent Schools Inspectorate to check the School's compliance with legal regulations and standards.
 The School was judged not to be meeting regulations including those relating to safeguarding.

-In February 2020 the school underwent an unannounced progress monitoring visit in order to check if the School had fully implemented the plans set out following the visit in July 2019.
+In February 2020, the school underwent an unannounced progress monitoring visit in order to check if the School had fully implemented the plans set out following the visit in July 2019.
 The findings of the inspection were that the school met the required standards for the regulations that were the main focus of the visit.
-The School met all of the requirements of the Education (Independent School Standards) Regulation 2014, National Minimum Standards for Boarding Schools 2015, and no further action was required as a result of the visit.
+The School met all of the requirements of the Education (Independent School Standards) Regulation 2014 "National Minimum Standards for Boarding Schools", and no further action was required as a result of the visit.